-Trojan-Downloader:OSX/Flashback.B poses as a Flash Player installer, and connects to a remote host to obtain installation configurations and files.
+Trojan-Downloader:OSX/Flashback.B is a variant of the Trojan-Downloader:OSX/Flashback malware that poses as a Flash Player installer, and connects to a remote host to obtain installation configurations and files.

 11 April 2012: F-Secure now provides a free removal tool that automates the detection and removal of Flashback variants from an infected machine.